Guzzardo/Space-Jam/README.md

-# Validated YAML File as a Configuration Interface
+# Validated YAML Files as a Configuration Interface

 To run:
 ```